sergei-mironov/litrepl/paper/md/paper.md

 [@Perez2007IPython], which led to the Jupyter Project and its Jupyter Notebook format [@Kluyver2016jupnb].
 This format consists of logical sections like text and code that can interact with language interpreters, enabling REPL-like programming for well-structured, shareable documents.
-This is part of *Literate Computing* [@Perez2015blog], which aims to reach broad audiences, enhance reproducibility, and promote collaboration.
+This concept became a part of *Literate Computing* [@Perez2015blog], which aims to reach broad audiences, enhance reproducibility, and promote collaboration.
 Key technical aspects include bidirectional communication between the Jupyter Kernel and Notebook renderer, alongside client-server interactions between the web server and user browser.

-We believe that reproducibility is crucial in the Literate Computing framework, enhancing communication among dispersed researchers.
-However, as illustrated by [@Dolstra2010], we argue that this challenge exceeds the capacity of a single system, needing operating system-level solutions.
-Following [@Vallet2022], we introduce *Litrepl*, which enables REPL-style editing by integrating with existing editors and formats, and reduces hidden state variables in a compact codebase.
+We believe that reproducibility is indeed crucial in the Literate Computing framework, enhancing communication among dispersed researchers.
+However, as illustrated by [@Dolstra2010], we argue that this challenge exceeds the capacity of a single tool or library, needing a system-scale solutions.
+Such a solution would define a reproducible environment in a formal language and would include a closure of dependencies of every installed software component.
+The responsibility of tools writers remains minimizing the added dependcies and keeping the communication transparent to user [@Vallet2022].

-Litrepl uses bidirectional text streams for inter-process communication and supports Markdown and LaTeX formats with simplified parsers.
-It supports Python, Shell, and a custom large language model communication interpreter while leveraging POSIX [@POSIX2024] system features.
+In Table \ref{table} we list popular literate programming tools together with a new **Litrepl** tool, developed by the author.
+We note that most existing tools depend on Juptyer kerenls technology adding Web client-server and the Xeus/ZeroMQ message passing library to the environment.
+Moreover, both Web and ZeroMQ protocols define non-trivial states aiming to support multi-user modes and various computer network conditions.

-The difference between Litrepl and other solutions, including Jupyter, is highlighted in table \ref{table}.
+Litrepl, in contrast, focuses on a simple single-user communication held via simple bi-directional text streams built into any modern operating systems.
+We reduce the internal communication state down to a few entities all visible via the file system by leveraging POSIX [@POSIX2024] system features.
+We hope that this design will better align with formally-reproducible frameworks by modestly reducing the number of supported use cases.

 \begin{footnotesize}
 \begin{table}[!th]